rossta/rossta.github.com/source/blog/2016-11-12-testing-rails-generators.html.md

 author: Ross Kaffenberger
 published: true
 summary: Using Rails::Generators::TestCase to test drive your own generators
-description: This tutorial shows how to use the Rails::Generators::TestCase class in your own code to test drive your own Rails generators
+description: This tutorial shows how to use Rails::Generators::TestCase to test drive your own Rails generators
 pull_image: 'blog/stock/brooklyn-bridge-suspension-pexels-photo.jpg'
 series:
 category: Code